Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/05-aie_tx_chain_tutorial/README.md

 #### Step 1: Connect TX Chain Graph to a Virtual Platform.
 This is done by the following actions:

 * Allocate a `PLIO` pointer for each input and output to the graph (two inputs, one output).
-Refer the [PLIO Attributes Section in the AI Engine Documentation](#ai-engine-documentation).
+Refer the [PLIO Attributes Section in the AI Engine Documentation](https://www.xilinx.com/html_docs/xilinx2021_1/vitis_doc/use_virtual_program.html#bna1512607665307).

 * Instantiate the templated `simulation:platform<>` object.
 This is a virtual platform specification to execute the data flow graph in a software simulation environment.
-You will need to specify the parameters `<2,1>` for two inputs and one output.
+You need to specify the parameters `<2,1>` for two inputs and one output.
 You will also need to pass in the `PLIO` pointers as constructor arguments.
-Refer to the [Using a Virtual Platform Section in the AI Engine Documentation](#ai-engine-documentation).
+Refer to the [Using a Virtual Platform Section in the AI Engine Documentation](https://www.xilinx.com/html_docs/xilinx2021_1/vitis_doc/use_virtual_program.html#oul1512606721147).

 * Instantiate the TX chain graph object.
-You will need to specify the parameters `<0,0,1>` to ensure the AI Engine kernel locations are constrained to the bottom-left corner of the AI Engine array and the direction of kernel placement is '1' (that is, towards the right).
+You need to specify the parameters `<0,0,1>` to ensure the AI Engine kernel locations are constrained to the bottom-left corner of the AI Engine array and the direction of kernel placement is '1' (that is, towards the right).

 * Connect the platform source and sink ports to the TX chain graph with the `connect<>` construct.
-Refer to the Connections section in [Adaptive Data Flow Graph Specification Reference Section in the AI Engine Documentation](#ai-engine-documentation).
+Refer to the Connections section in [Adaptive Data Flow Graph Specification Reference Section in the AI Engine Documentation](https://www.xilinx.com/html_docs/xilinx2021_1/vitis_doc/data_flow_graph_reference.html#uiz1512617950785).

 #### Step 2: Define main() Program
 The `main` program is the driver of the graph.
 It is used to load, execute, and terminate the graph.
 This is done by using the Run Time Graph Control API calls: `tx_chain0.init()`, `tx_chain0.run()`, `tx_chain0.update()`, and `tx_chain0.end()`.
-Refer to [Run Time Graph Control API Section in the AI Engine Documentation](#ai-engine-documentation) for more information.
+Refer to [Run Time Graph Control API Section in the AI Engine Documentation](https://www.xilinx.com/html_docs/xilinx2021_1/vitis_doc/runtime_graph_api.html#pfy1512589515876) for more information.

 The TX Chain graph contains a DPD filter subgraph (`DPD_LUT_FILT_1G_32T`) which needs user-specified coefficients to run the filter.
 These DPD coefficients are updated through the PS ports using the `tx_chain0.update()` API call.
 These coefficients are read in from the `aie_src/data/coefs_4c2l_ps01.txt` and `aie_src/data/coefs_4c2l_ps23.txt` files using the `readIntegersFromFile` function.